In this post, we’ll cover the banks and credit unions with the best TFSA savings account rates in Canada for 2021.

 FAQs: TFSA Savings Account Rates

-EQ Bank currently has the best TFSA savings rate at 2.30%.
+WealthOne Bank of Canada has the best TFSA savings rate at 1.50%.
 You can also get the same rate on its RSP savings account.
-Canadian Tire also pays 1.55%.
+EQ Bank and Motive also offer 1.25%.

 It depends on your risk tolerance and investment objectives.
 If you’re savings for short term goals, you should be conservative and invest in a HISA or GIC.
 For longer term goals, like retirement, you have several options including equities, bonds, REITs and so on